GeorgeCrossIV/AstraDMLDemo/Readme.md

 Setting up the connection types for on-premises DSE follows a very similar structure with the main difference being that you need to specify the Cluster URL in the `Address` field.

-#### Configure the sentiment analysis
+#### Configure the sentiment analytics

 Create a free account at Kenzy AI here: https://kenzyai.com/.
-Once logged, create an API Key.
+Once logged in, create an API Key.
 Update the appsettings.json file entry with the API Key --> "Astra"."KenzyAiKey".

 ![Add Kenzy AI Key](/img/configure-kenzy-ai-key.jpg)